 Evalyne’s professional background is mainly in education.
 She holds a Bachelor’s Degree in Special Education and has served as a volunteer and physical and special needs teacher in two different schools.
 Working in school settings has given her an interdisciplinary understanding of systemic challenges that the Kenyan disability community faces.

-Evalyne plans to channel her PFP-IDE Fellowship experience into planning and executing a follow-on project that will provide quality training on information and communications technology (ICT) based skills to adults with intellectual disabilities.
+Evalyne has channeled her PFP-IDE Fellowship experience into planning and executing a follow-on project that provides quality training on information and communications technology (ICT) based skills to adults with intellectual disabilities.
 This social enterprise project will empower all those with whom it works and will connect them to online jobs.
 In an increasingly electronic world, this project will prove exceptionally timely and worthwhile.